EFICO Supplier Requirements for EUDR compliance (Update April 2025)

 • Supplier’s No-Deforestation Policy and Compliance Measures:

 The supplier’s no-deforestation policy, including their monitoring and verification system, regular updates based on results, complaints mechanism, and communication and reporting on efforts to mitigate risks.
+Note: This must be provided in the supplier risk assessment (cf. Section 3.2.1)

 • Obligation: Set up a segregation mechanism to differentiate between compliant and non-compliant products, and document this process.
+Note: To be provided in the annual supplier risk assessment (cf. Section 3.2.1)

 • Options to Avoid Exclusion of Non-Compliant Smallholder Farmers: